DD-DeCaF/caffeine-bootstrap/documentation/installation.md

     make sure all prerequisites are satisifed, run:

     ```
-    ./scripts/check.sh
+    make check
     ```

 2. Installation

-    Run the installation script with:
+    Run the installation in multiple steps.
+Please note that you can run the installation in parallel using `make -j`.

+    1. Create all local repositories.

         ```
-    ./scripts/install.sh
+        make setup
         ```
+    2. Copy your CPLEX archive to `modeling-base/cameo/`   .

+    3. Build all Docker images.

+        ```
+        make install
+        ```

         This may take a while (expect 10-15 minutes), depending on your bandwidth and processing power.
-We recommend you take a look at the script to understand what it does.
+We recommend you take a look at the `Makefile` to understand what it does.
+Again, you can reduce the time needed through parallelization but you need enough memory, too.

+    4. Initialize the platform.

+        ```
+        make initialize
+        ```

 3. Running

     Start all services with docker-compose:

     ```
-    docker-compose up
+    docker-compose up --detach
+    ```

+    Optionally, you can look at the log output, too.
+It is a good place to spot errors.
+    Please, at the very least, make sure that all services are running with

+    ```
+    docker-compose ps
     ```

     You may initially see "connection refused" errors or similar while services